Muhur21/flatiron-frontend-phase-1-project/README.md

 2. Zuria is a beautiful Eritean and Ethiopian dress use in cermonies.
 This dress is for all women regardless of the age

-3. kaba dress is for wedding, this made with great skill.
+3. kaba dress is for wedding.
 Made from coton and silk

-4. Chifon dress and day to day cloth for most of the Habesha women and children.
+4. Chiffon dress is day to day cloth for most of the Habesha women and youn ladies.